michaelshiloh/robotaPsyche/previousSessions/spring2021/lectureNotes.md

 	- separation (competition) Competition and cooperation are found in living complex systems, but not in non-living complex systems like the weather.

 - Feedback.
-Complex systems often include a feedback loop where the the output of the system is fed back into the system to influence its behavior in a positive or negative direction.
+Complex systems often include a feedback loop where the output of the system is fed back into the system to influence its behavior in a positive or negative direction.